charmplusplus/charm/doc/charm++/manual.rst

 where the data is first transferred to the host from the source GPU, sent over the network, then transferred to the destination GPU.

-An optimized mechanism for inter-process communication using CUDA IPC, POSIX shared memory and pre-allocated GPU communication buffers are availble through runtime flags.
+An optimized mechanism for inter-process communication using CUDA IPC, POSIX shared memory, and pre-allocated GPU communication buffers are available through runtime flags.
-This significantly reduces the overheads from creation and opening of CUDA IPC handles especially for relatively smaller messages. ``+gpushm`` will turn on this optimization feature, ``+gpucommbuffer [size]`` specifies the size of the communication buffer allocated on each GPU (default is 64MB), and ``+gpuipceventpool`` determines the number of CUDA IPC events per PE that is used for this feature (default is 16).
+This significantly reduces the overhead from creation and opening of CUDA IPC handles, especially for relatively small messages. ``+gpushm`` will turn on this optimization feature, ``+gpucommbuffer [size]`` specifies the size of the communication buffer allocated on each GPU (default is 64MB), and ``+gpuipceventpool`` determines the number of CUDA IPC events per PE that is used for this feature (default is 16).